croyleje/email_server.standalone/README.md

 select **NO**.
 The database is used for generating reports for other mailbox providers and is not needed for the verification of your domain.

+*IMPORTANT:* If your planning on using mutt or neomutt as your email client you make sure your user password does not contain any special characters such as [@#$%^&*()_+].
+These characters will cause mutt/neomutt to fail to connect due to the way the password is passed to the server.

 # Server requirements.

 A server with 1GB RAM and 1vCPU is sufficient for the default configuration.
 If